Vulvar Pain

 How do you treat vulvodynia?

 There are many different therapies and treatments available for people suffering from vulvodynia including medical, behavioral, and surgical treatments.
 Individuals will often need to try several different treatments before experiencing significant pain relief.
-The longer a person has been experiencing pain, the more likely that she will benefit from a multidisciplinary approach to treating her pain.
+The longer a person has been experiencing pain, the more likely that they will benefit from a multidisciplinary approach to treating her pain.

 The National Vulvodynia Association has a Self Help Guide which you can access here.